Can you see clearly now?

 Viewing a large screen from only 2" away fills your field of view with the screen, and you may have to move your eye around a bit for viewing the outer edges.
 For eyeglass wearers, having your eye a little farther back from the lens may require you to shift the eye position a bit to see those edges.

 The viewer adds about 1/4" (6.5mm) to the thickness of the camera, and the same amount to the bottom.
 So if your case is a tight fit, you may not be able to use it without removing the viewer.
 But cases are cheap, and I think once you try this device you'll be so happy with its usefulness that you won't mind a bit.

 There are also some situations where you just plain don't need it.
-Candid shooting may require you to be quick, or just shoot from the hip, without worrying about detail.
-You can shoot with the ClearViewer still folded, swing it down out of the way, or it's easily removable.
-When you're in those situations it won't interfere with quick "composition doesn't matter" candid shooting.
+Street photography or candid shooting may require you to be quick, or just shoot from the hip, without worrying about detail.
+You can shoot with the ClearViewer in place, still folded, swing it down out of the way, or it's easily removable, but usually it's easiest to just leave it on.
+When you're in those situations it won't interfere with quick "crop later, composition doesn't matter" candid shooting.

 How Practical is it, really?

 Tired of fixing photos where the horizon is so crooked that it looks like the ocean is going to spill out the side of the photo, because you couldn't see it that well when you shot?
 Tired of having to pick through cameras that look great but don't offer a viewfinder or add-on electronic viewfinder?
 Now you can choose your camera based on its specs, lens, photo quality, and price, and not worry about that...Plus you don't have the added $200-300 cost of an electronic viewfinder that sits on top of your compact camera and makes it not fit in your pocket or case without removing it first.